fuloating/rofi-qb-tabs/README.md

 Installation
 ------------

 Place qbuserscript.py to qutebrowser's userscript dir.
 Place tabs.sh to a dir defined in the outFilename variable in qbuserscript.py.
 Place empty file named tabs to a dir defined in the TABFILE variable in tabs.sh.
+Set save-session to false in qutebrowser.conf

 Usage
 -----